Wordsworth Editions

 Wordsworth Editions is a British publisher known for their low-cost editions of classic literature and non-fiction works.

-The firm was founded by Michael Trayler in 1987.
+The firm was founded by Helen Trayler and Michael Trayler in 1987.
 The firm began to sell paperbacks at £1 in 1992.
 The firm has approximately 500 titles in print.
 The firm is family-owned and based in Ware, Hertfordshire, England.
+As of 2017, 45% of its sales were exported.